Adetoyebamise/skill-up-africa/README.md

 # skillupafrica
-Our little project with Lordgabe
+Our little project with Lordgape